Student Learning Outcomes

 In an Upper-Level Writing Intensive Courses in the Major, students will:

-- Use writing strategies that achieve the purposes for writing and address the expectations of audiences within a disciplinary context.
+- Rhetorical Awareness: Write in ways that achieve the purposes for writing and addresses the expectations of audiences in disciplinary contexts.

-- Understand conventions for communicating, disseminating, and interpreting information within a discipline.
+- Disciplinary Conventions: Understand and follow the conventions for communicating, disseminating, and interpreting information in a discipline.

 Area II: Quantitative Reasoning